jraygauthier/pandoc-md-wiki/README.md

     You might even go the full fledged static site generator way with the such as [hakyll], [jekyll] or [hugo].

+    See [TODO.md] for potential improvements aimed at fixing this.

 License
 -------